 Incredible and Fun Debate Topics about Trendings and Hot Topics

-What are fun debate topics to argue about for fun?
+What are fun debate topics for friends to argue about for fun?
 Here are 30 super fun debate ideas for what you always know but never think of, related to the latest trends, or new social phenomena like AI, ChatbotGBT, social media, and more.

 121. Should pineapple be a topping on pizza?